 After our parents divorced, Mom, my brother, and I went to live in Virginia Beach.
 We moved at least once a year but we always stayed near the water.
 Brokenness hung around, but we grew and healed and smelled salt water.

 We moved again, and I went to high school in a suburb of Chicago: white collar and wealthy.
 We stayed culture-shocked and cold for a full year but found our warmth in a few sturdy Midwesterners.

 I decided to go to college in Lexington, Kentucky because I wanted to escape the fate of so many college women: to find a suitor and marry him happily ever after.
 I thought for certain I wouldn’t find that in central Kentucky.

-That was the year I would meet Levon and drop out of college.
+That was the year I would meet Russ and drop out of college.

 During our Brooklyn stay I saw a graffiti slogan.
 In blood red paint it read, “You are not your neighborhood.”
 I think I understand that the author was reminding us that our worth isn’t measured by the status of our surroundings but I don’t think we can easily separate ourselves from the places and communities we inhabit.

 Moving around and seeing things has given me a healthy dose of audacity.
 There are many ways to live a life; and so I’m trying out a version of my own.